qor/qor/example/tutorial/bookstore/README.md

 #### Meta Module - Controlling display and editable fields in the admin

 Go to http://localhost:9000/admin/books.
-Now comment the following line from [main.go](https://github.com/qor/qor/blob/master/example/tutorial/bookstore/main.go)
+Now comment the following line from [resources.go](https://github.com/qor/qor/blob/master/example/tutorial/bookstore/01/app/resources.go)

-    book.IndexAttrs("Title", "AuthorNames", "ReleaseDate", "DisplayPrice")
+	book.IndexAttrs("ID", "Title", "AuthorNames", "FormattedDate", "DisplayPrice")

 and reload the books admin page.

 TODO: add screenshot

-You will see a much more crowded list: We had 4 attributes `"Title", "AuthorNames", "ReleaseDate", "DisplayPrice"`. `Title` and `ReleaseDate` are both defined on our `Book` model, but the other two are not.
+You will see a much more crowded list: We had 5 attributes `"ID", "Title", "AuthorNames", "FormattedDate", and "DisplayPrice"`. `Id`, `Title`, and `ReleaseDate` are defined on our `Book` model, but the other two are not.
 For the Authors field you only see a list of References to the `Author` objects - something like `[0xc208161bc0]`.
 We want the list of Authors devided by `,` instead.
 You can achieve that by defining a `Meta` field:

 	book.Meta(&admin.Meta{
 		Name:  "AuthorNames",